OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 The static analysis will take care of:

-- Verifying if the App Contains App Extensions
+- Verifying if the app contains app extensions
-- Determining the Supported Data Types
+- Determining the supported data types
-- Checking Data Sharing with the Containing App
+- Checking data sharing with the containing app
-- Verifying if the App Restricts the Use of App Extensions
+- Verifying if the app restricts the use of app extensions

 ###### Verifying if the App Contains App Extensions